 Principles for the Management of Tuberculosis in NSW (PD2022_007), all investigations for cases, or suspected cases, of TB (active or latent) carried out through admitted patient and non-admitted patient services (including ambulatory care services) in NSW public hospitals and health facilities must be provided free of charge to the patient.
 This includes chest x-ray following a positive TST or IGRA conducted under the

-Occupational Assessment, Screening and Vaccination Policy Directive (PD2022_030).
+Occupational Assessment, Screening and Vaccination Policy Directive (PD2023_022).

 Services that can administer and read a TST where the results will be accepted under the OASV policy directive are:

-countries with high TB incidence will be screened for TB infection (using TST or IGRA) as part of their visa medical examination.
+countries with high TB incidence are now screened for TB infection (using TST or IGRA) as part of their visa medical examination.

 Visa applicants settling in NSW who tested positive on this screening will be referred by the Department of Home Affairs to a NSW TB service/chest clinic for follow-up.
 This referral may be prior to or contemporaneous with OASV assessment.

 Workers with a positive TST or IGRA on migration screening should answer 'yes' to having ever had a positive TB skin test (TST) or blood test (IGRA or QuantiFERON TB Gold+ in Part B of the